VoidAlone/TimSeverance/docs/Teaching/C++/CS-2370/Projects/Project3.md

 ## Enum as a constant

 The other line that's weird is the NBITS portion.
-This is simple an old idiomatic way of declaring a named constant.
-Our NBITS is getting the number of bytes, then multiplying the byte count by the amount of bits in a byte, and this gets us the total number of bits in a given number like "unsigned long long."
+This is simply an old idiomatic way of declaring a named constant.
+NBITS gets the number of bytes, then multiplies the byte count by the amount of bits in a byte, and this gets us the total number of bits in a given type like "unsigned long long."
 We're just using this enum idiom to set that constant for us.

 ## Bits

-Okay this is the real part that matters.
-For most bit operations, remember to refer to chapter 3 in zybooks.
+This is the real part that matters.
+For most bit operations refer to chapter 3 in zybooks.
 However, there may be some hiccups, especially when figuring out the solution to rotate, which is the hardest function in this project.

-As an example, let's check out "void Set(int pos)"
+To start, let's check out "void Set(int pos)"

 ```cpp
 void set(int pos){